Cannabis Is A Superfood And (Gasp!) Cannabis is A Veggie

 To view cannabis as a superfood, stop thinking about it as a drug.
 Start thinking about it as a vegetable.

 Parts of the Cannabis sativa plant are already available as prepackaged superfoods in nearly every grocery store.
-Hemp seeds, which are non-psychoactive, won’t give anyone a buzz, and they’re packed with omega-3 fatty acids, the same stuff found in avocados and fish oil.
+Hemp seeds, which are non-intoxicating, won’t give anyone a buzz, and they’re packed with omega-3 fatty acids, the same stuff found in avocados and fish oil.
 The seeds contain proteins, vitamins, and amino acids, too, which every person needs.

 The cannabis plant proper – its leaves and buds – offer more nutrition than the seeds.
 Raw juice and plant material is packed with cannabinoids, terpenes, flavonoids, and other compounds that confer a ton of health benefits.
 Those benefits include anti-inflammation, anti-cancer, anti-tumor, antioxidant, and possibly even anti-aging properties.